 First, visualizing your end goal or product can provide a source of motivation.

 What apps pay you real money to play games?

 Secondly, you can use this technique as a “rehearsal” for a difficult task or complex plan.
 You can do this by imagining yourself going through each step, focusing on what you will do, how things will look, and any problems that may come up.

 Lastly, visualization can be used as a relaxation technique, which is helpful if you are procrastinating because the task is too stressful or overwhelming.

 In order to do this, imagine a peaceful place, such as a forest or a beach in Miami, and create in this image soothing sensations, like the warmth of the sun, a cool breeze, and the smell of the ocean.

 3. Create smaller tasks

-Utilize these 5 strategies into your life in order to help you overcome procrastination.
+Utilize these 5 strategies in your life in order to help you overcome procrastination in college!
+Good luck!